|

 financial need, have exhausted all other income sources, and use the

 distribution to satisfy the need.
+If a 401(k)

 plan provides for hardship distributions, it typically limits the reason